charlieba/project-movie-trailer/README.md

   └── fresh_tomatoes.html
 ```

-The file to RUN ismovies_center.py
+The file to RUN is movies_center.py

 ## Bugs and feature requests